-The Trophèe ďArmes that sits atop the sally port of Fort Jay is one of the most distinctive features of the fortification, and one of the oldest American carved stone monuments anywhere in the country.
+The Trophèe ďArmes that sits atop the sally port of Fort Jay is one of the most distinctive features of the fortification, and the earliest domestically carved military sculpture in the nation.
 Carved in the 1790s from red sandstone, the statue is rich in symbolism, with a large number of objects arrayed around the central, one-winged eagle: three flags and a bundle of sticks jut out upwards behind the eagle, while a mortar and cannon point outwards to the left and right.
 Around the work are various types of artillery shot, and the eagle clutches in its talons a shield bearing a dawning sun.

 Some symbols are common enough: Fort Jay protected New York Harbor throughout the 19th century by way of the artillery mounted behind its walls, explaining the guns and shot present in the sculpture.
 The flags and the eagle are well-known symbols of the United States of America.
 More obscure, however, is the bundle of sticks protruding from behind the eagle, topped by a cap.
 The bundle, called a fasces, was a representation of the early United States, and the cap atop the bundle is a Liberty Cap, a garment worn by the famous Sons of Liberty, a patriotic organization during the American Revolution.